siamhyde/Hyde-Procurement-Intelligence/README.md

 ## What Hyde Does

-I built this not to replace the operator — but to replace the void.
+Hyde was not built to replace the operator.
+It was built to replace the void beneath them.

-The head chef knows more than any system — the regulars who order the special, the event next Saturday, the supplier whose quality has been slipping.
-That knowledge is irreplaceable.
+An experienced head chef knows things no system can fully capture: the regulars who order the special, the event next Saturday, the supplier whose quality has been slipping.
+That judgment matters.

-But ask him how many units of tofu he consumes on average per week.
-His exact reorder cadence mathematically.
-Whether consumption has been trending upward.
-Whether three consecutive elevated orders represent a new baseline or just a noisy month.

-He can't answer that.
-Not precisely.
-Not consistently.
-Hyde can.

-I deliberately built this to not step on experience — instead, it boringly hides underneath it.
-A deterministic baseline built from math.
+What Hyde provides is the part that intuition cannot do reliably: exact consumption baselines, reorder cadence, trend visibility, and a consistent view of whether elevated purchasing reflects genuine demand change or just short-term noise.

+It does not compete with experience.
+It gives experience something stable to stand on: a deterministic procurement baseline built from accumulated purchasing data.

-When he leaves — which in hospitality, he will — the system doesn't leave with him.
-The next person inherits a foundation instead of starting from zero.
+When people leave, that baseline does not leave with them.
+The next operator inherits a foundation instead of starting from zero.

-> That's the actual boring problem Hyde solves.

 ---